Workiva/over_react/README.md

     ```

     > __Note:__ When serving your application in production, use `packages/react/react_with_react_dom_prod.js`
-    file instead of the un-minfied `react.js` / `react_dom.js` files shown in the example above.
+    file instead of the un-minified `react.js` / `react_dom.js` files shown in the example above.

 4. Import the `over_react` library _(and associated react libraries)_ into `your_app_name.dart`, and initialize
 React within your Dart application.
 Then [build a custom component](#building-custom-components) and